Next Application Period: June 1 - July 31, 2015

 The Texas Viticulture Certificate Program is designed for wine industry entrepreneurs and prospective vineyard managers seeking comprehensive knowledge of viticultural principles and commercial grape production practices.
-The program is produced through a collaboration between the Department of Plant & Soil Sciences at Texas Tech University and Texas A&M AgriLife Extension Service.
-It is headquartered at the Hill Country University Center in Fredericksburg, Texas and is conveniently delivered through a combination of online courses and hands-on training in our own teaching vineyard.
+The program is produced by the Department of Plant & Soil Sciences at Texas Tech University and is headquartered at the Hill Country University Center in Fredericksburg, Texas.
+It is conveniently delivered through a combination of online courses and hands-on training in our own teaching vineyard.

 Students planting Teaching Vineyard in Fredericksburg - April 2013

 A few examples of what our graduates are doing today:

 - Don Strickler, Owner: Round Mountain Vineyard, Round Mountain, TX

 - Todd Webster, Winemaker: Brennan Vineyards, Comanche, TX